Jutho/TensorOperations.jl/docs/src/man/indexnotation.md

 Indices with the same label, either open indices on the two sides of the equation, or contracted indices, need to be compatible.
 For `AbstractArray` objects, this means they must have the same size, or more generally, the same range, as obtained with `axes(array, i)`.
+Other tensor types might have more complicated structure associated with their indices, and requires matching between those.
+The function [`checkcontractible`](@ref) is part of the interface that can be used to control when tensors can be contracted with each other along specific indices.

+If indices don't match, the contraction will spawn an error.
+However, this can be an error deep within the implementation, at which point the error message will provide little information as to which specific tensors and which indices are producing the mismatch.
+By adding the keyword argument `contractcheck = true` to the `@tensor` macro, explicit checks are enabled that are run before any tensor operation is performed, and when a mismatch is detected, the still have the label information to spawn a more useful error message.

+TODO: continue the following
+A different type of check is the `costcheck` keyword argument, which can be given the values `:warn` or `:cache`.

 ## Backends, multithreading and GPUs

 Every index expression will be evaluated as a sequence of elementary tensor operations, i.e. permuted additions, partial traces and contractions, which are implemented for strided arrays as discussed in [Package features](@ref).
 In particular, these implementations rely on [Strided.jl](https://github.com/Jutho/Strided.jl), and we refer to this package for a full specification of which arrays are supported.
 As a rule of thumb, `Array`s from Julia